 The usual challenges are related to several reasons.

-• You don’t have spare on the inverter - you have space for panels, but they’ll be facing a different direction, and you want them on a separate string.
+- You don’t have spare MPPTs on the inverter – you have space for panels, but they’ll be facing a different direction, and you want them on a separate string.

-These constraints can be particularly frustrating when you wish to add a minor upgrade such a one or two panels.
-For example, there is a sunny patch on a that can help you harvest some much needed energy during the winter.
-Another example is a
+These constraints can be particularly frustrating when you wish to add a minor upgrade such as one or two panels.
+For example, there is a sunny patch on a wall that can help you harvest some much needed energy during the winter.
+Another example is a shed or a garage roof.

 Panel Connection Strategies May Be Some Help

 Variations in panel wiring may be some help in limited scenarios.
+For the full picture on sizing panels beyond your inverter’s rating, read our overpaneling guide.
 Strategies such as connecting panels in parallel or parallel strings could work well when working around inverter voltage capacities.
 However, these strategies will not help with the other two constraints we listed above.

 Expand With Microinverters